 Caring for a Variety of Conditions

-The Nurture Project provides support for people with common mild to moderate mental health difficulties such as depression, anxiety, and stress; while also catering for more specific disorders including obsessive compulsive disorder (OCD), post natal depression, and post traumatic stress disorder (PTSD).
+The Nurture Project provides support for people with common mild to moderate mental health difficulties such as depression, anxiety, and stress.
+It also caters for specific disorders including obsessive compulsive disorder (OCD), post natal depression, and post traumatic stress disorder (PTSD).
 Furthermore it cares for people who have been diagnosed with Autism and Dementia.
 The Nurture Project can also support the families and carers of those that are experiencing mental ill health.

-Unfortunately The Nurture Project is not well served by public transport, but it can help to arrange private or community transport for those visitors that are not able to drive or cycle themselves.
+Unfortunately The Nurture Project is not well served by public transport.
+However it can help to arrange private or community transport for those visitors that need assistance.
 Please Contact Us for more information.

 How We Can Help